yzITI/aauth-web/README.md

   iat: Date.now(),
   iss: 'aauth',
   aud: 'appid', // your app id
+  app: true, // app login as a virtual user
   // other fields specified in app.token
   // For example, if token: 'id,name',
   id: 'userid',